Sungvn/casaos-cpanel-ddns/README.md

 ---

-## Security
+## 🔐 Security Notes

 - No credentials stored.
-- Uses secure cPanel webcall URL.
+- Uses secure cPanel or Plesk webcall URL.
 - Webcall URL is masked inside UI.
 - Only updates DNS when IP changes.